 -Poor Scapula Position

 The list goes on!
 The Modified Push-Up is also referred to as “The Girl Push-Up.”
-No exercise should be named by gender.
+This is another reason not to perform it!
+No movement should be classified by gender.
 With that being said, if someone cannot perform a push-up with proper form on the floor, then regress the movement!

 Perform it with their hands elevated.

 By performing it elevated, it still allows the client or athlete to focus on good scapula and core/lumbar spine position.
 It also makes the person feel like they aren’t being ostracized by doing the modified push-up.